-32. Question: Are organizations focused on global health eligible?

-Response: Yes, as long as they meet the definition outlined in the Eligibility section. (see eligibility criteria).

-33. Question: If I believe my fellowship is relevant to one of the partner Institutes (e.g., CIHR-IPPH), should I specify this in my application?
+- 33. Question: Are organizations focused on global health eligible?
+Response: Yes, as long as they meet the definition outlined in the Eligibility section.
+Note that the host partner organization must be based in Canada (see eligibility criterion #2). - 34.
+Question: If I believe my fellowship is relevant to one of the partner Institutes (e.g., CIHR-IPPH), should I specify this in my application?
 Response: This is encouraged.
 As outlined in the Review Process section of the funding opportunity, "CIHR and partners will perform relevance review to identify applications that are in alignment with the objectives and research areas of this funding opportunity."
-Thus, all Institute partners and external funding partners will conduct relevance review on all of the applications.
-Clarity of relevance in the applications improves the relevance review process.

-34. Question: I anticipate completing my PhD by the start date of the fellowship (September 1) but what if there are delays and I have not defended in time?
+Thus, all Institute partners, Mitacs, FRQS and MSFHR will conduct relevance review on all of the applications.
+Clarity of relevance in the applications improves the relevance review process. - 35.
+Question: I anticipate completing my PhD by the start date of the fellowship (September 1, 2021) but what if there are delays and I have not defended in time?
 Can I defer?
 Response: No, deferrals due to delayed PhD completion times are not permitted for this program.
-However, if the applicant has successfully defended their thesis by September 1st or has a confirmed defense date scheduled for within two months of the September 1st fellowship start date, they may contact CIHR to discuss.

-35. Question: How do I decide the % of my time to spend within the host partner organization?
+However, if the applicant has successfully defended his/her thesis by September 1st or has a confirmed defense date scheduled for within two months of the September 1st fellowship start date, s/he may contact CIHR to discuss. - 36.
+Question: How do I decide the % of my time to spend within the host partner organization?
 The funding opportunity specifies 60-100%, depending on whether I'm a doctoral or postdoctoral applicant.
 If I opt for 70%, what do I do with the remainder of my time?
 Response: In some cases, the host partner organization will specify the required percentage of time based on the anticipated scope of work.
 In other cases, you and your host partner organization will jointly determine the appropriate percentage of time based on the anticipated scope of work and your shared goals with respect to academic training and collaborations.
 Flexibility in the time commitment is intended to enable fellows to make meaningful contributions to the host partner organization's program of work, become immersed in the culture and operations of the organization, and benefit from mentorship by executive leaders, while also making it possible to protect a portion of time for doctoral program commitments (e.g., course or thesis work) or post-doctoral academic research with the academic supervisor.